jvanz/jvanz.github.io-src/content/raii-do-not-touch-new-and-delete.md

 Processing done!
 Now there are 1 owners.
 ```

 Notice the change in the owners count.
 When the object is passed to the `SomeCrazyImageProcessing` the argument object is a copy of the object passed by the caller.
 When this happen a counter inside the smart pointer object is incremented and the pointer to the resource copied.
-This is a very simple representation of what's going on:
+As all the other images from this article, the following image is a conceptual representation of what's going on:

 ![]({filename}/images/shared_ptr.gif)